Respecting Human Rights

 - Issues facing the disabled (Act to Advance the Elimination of Discrimination against the Disabled, the disabled employment ratio, etc.)

-- Issues facing foreign residents in Japan (hate speech, etc.)
+- Issues facing foreign residents in Japan (hate-based harassment, etc.)

 - UK Modern Slavery Act